fabric-testbed/OrchestratorClient/docs/SlicesApi.md

 slice status

 Retrieve the status of a slice.
 Status would include dynamic reservation or instantiation information.
-This API is used to provide updates on the state of the resources after the completion of create, which began to asynchronously provision the resources.
+This API is used to provide updates on the state of the resources after the completion of create_slices, which began to asynchronously provision the resources.
 The response would contain relatively dynamic data, not descriptive data as returned in the Graph ML.

 ### Example
 ```python